 Another effective method for using sane worms to catch striped bass is trolling a tube-and-worm combo.
-Plastic tube lures range in size from 12 inched to about 24 inches long and resemble eels—one of the favorite prey items of striped bass.
+Plastic tube lures range in size from 12 inches to about 24 inches long and resemble eels—one of the favorite prey items of striped bass.
 Tipping the tube lure with a live sand worm adds movement and leaves a scent trail in the water.

 For more information on trolling a sand worm, please visit Trolling for Stripers and Blues.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2011 Anthony Altorenna